Teacher(s): Luis Paredes

 Since Christopher Columbus’ arrival by mistake to America in 1492 the newly “discovered” continent began its role in the rapidly globalising world.
 Unfortunately, its role in the global scene started after being conquered and subjugated to become colonies of European countries with greater economic and military power.
 Ever since, these European powers have exploited the huge resources of Latin America, followed centuries later by the United States and in the recent decades also by China.
 Latin America’s history has been and still is a long and constant fight against exploitation and totalitarianism.

-In this course you will come to understand the historical forces which have given shape to today’s prevalent situation in most countries of the subcontinent.
-But you will also be given a chance to embark on an experiential “voyage” through different forms of art and cultural expressions from around the subcontinent.
+To understand the historical forces which have given shape to today’s prevalent situation in most countries of the subcontinent and to have a wider understanding of their different cultures and forms of art.

-The course begins with a theoretical part where we learn the basic facts and ideas through films, slide shows, readings and round table debates.
-This is followed by an active part: the design, development and implementation of projects where we put into movement the findings of the first part.
+The Latin American Studies class consists of a theoretical part where we learn about the historical facts and cultural characteristics of the region through presentations, films, slide shows, readings and round table debates.
+This is combined with research, design, development and implementation of projects.